pieter-groenendijk/vulkan-ass/documents/lessons/vulkan/readme.md

 ## Dispatch Tables
 TODO https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md#dispatch-tables-and-call-chains

+## Extensions
+A library that extends the functionality of vulkan.
+Recognized by a postfix, like `VkSurfaceKHR`.

 ## Groups
 ### Instance-specific
 A Vulkan instance `VKInstance` is a high-level construct used to provide vulkan system-level information and